uselessbongo/tease-tuesday-ideas/README.md

 #### Cage On

-* Caged unit and balls teasing
+* Caged unit and balls teasing.
+Stroking/Tapping/Shaking cage.
    * Hands
    * Leather Gloves
+ * Run hands over thighs and chest and avoid locked area
+ * Kiss and caress LP chest or abdomen while ignoring the cage
+ * knees or thighs to lightly press against the cage
+ * Make LP hold perfectly still while you stroke the cage lightly
+ * Blow warm air on caged area
  * Feather tease
  * Vibrator on cage and balls
  * Play with nipples